Siddhartha9182/Rock-Paper-Scissor/README.md

 ## ROCK PAPER SCISSOR ##

 # 📌 Description
 This is a ROCK PAPER SCISSOR project which is usually a game .
 This project demonstrates the basics of conditional logic, loops, and user interaction.
+Also this project demonstrated my frontend tech skills.

 ## **🛠️ Tech Stack**
 - HTML